M4he/Linux/JACK/PA_through_JACK/README.md

 - you want to fix audio skipping that occurs while using PulseAudio-based equalizer modules (e.g. FFT sink)

-## What we will try to achieve
+## What this guide will try to achieve

 We will place JACK in between ALSA and PulseAudio.
 JACK will provide a professional, low-latency interface and control of your sound card/chip through ALSA.
 This attempts to solve many issues that emerge from PulseAudio being bloatware in regards of audio control.
-Additionally JACK can route the audio signals through any modification software (e.g. EQ) before handing it to the ALSA output, without causing latency problems or disturbances in your audio.
+Additionally JACK can route the audio signals through any JACK-compatible modification software (e.g. EQ) before handing it to the ALSA output, without causing latency problems or disturbances in your audio.
 When successful, your system will still run PulseAudio but let JACK handle the audio control.
 This is extremely user-friendly as you don't have to change anything for your audio applications.
 To sum it up:

 - you can keep using PulseAudio for your applications
 - you will get a system-wide EQ and other audio manipulation tools for limitless tweaking of your system's sound
 - you will get rid of most audio imperfections caused by PulseAudio's latency
-- you will achieve a setup that doesn't touch your standard PulseAudio config until you start JACK
+- you will achieve a setup that doesn't touch your standard PulseAudio config until JACK is explicitly started

 ## Why not use JACK directly and ALSA as fallback?